 The Women, Infants, and Children (WIC) Program is committed to providing health assessments, breastfeeding support, nutrition education and counseling, as well as referrals and vouchers for healthy foods to pregnant, breastfeeding and non-breastfeeding postpartum women, infants, and children up to age five.

-For more information on eligibility, approved foods and applying for WIC please click the WIC strong link below.
+For more information on eligibility, approved foods and applying for WIC please use the Wanda QR Code.

 Broome County Health Dept., 225 Front St., Binghamton, NY 13905

 - Monday through Friday and the 4th Saturday of each month

 Central United Methodist Church, 17 Nanticoke Ave., Endicott, NY 13760

 - First Tuesday and Third Monday of each month